-Basic Baccalaureate Nursing Program
+Two-Year Basic Baccalaureate Nursing Program

-Applicants to the Basic Baccalaureate Program are required to meet the following admission criteria: 57 college credits (see the required courses listed below), with a minimum grade of C or higher.
+Applicants to the Two-Year Basic Baccalaureate Program are required to meet the following admission criteria: 57 college credits (see the required courses listed below), with a minimum grade of C or better.
 A minimum cumulative GPA of 2.8 is required.